PoliticalGraveyard.com

 Prout, W. Cadman — of Oakland County, Mich.
 Candidate in primary for circuit judge in Michigan 6th Circuit, 1966.
 Still living as of 1966.

-PROUTY (Soundex P630) — See also DOUTY, FOUTY, PRATA, PRATO, PREETA, PRETTIE, PRIETO, PROTO, PROUGHTY, PROUT, SPROUT.
+PROUTY (Soundex P630) — See also DOUTY, FOUTY, PRATA, PRATO, PREETA, PRETTIE, PRETTY, PRIETO, PROTO, PROUGHTY, PROUT, SPROUT.

-PROUTY: See also Stephen B. Grummond
+PROUTY: See also Edward Hamlin Clough — Marshall Prouty Dowe — Stephen Benedict Grummond

 Prouty, Charles Azro (1853-1921) — also known as Charles A. Prouty — of Newport, Orleans County, Vt.
 Born in Newport, Orleans County, Vt., October 9, 1853.
-Son of John Azro Prouty and Hannah Barker (Lamb) Prouty (1834-1865).
-Lawyer; Orleans County State's Attorney, 1882-86; member of Vermont state house of representatives from Newport, 1888; member, Interstate Commerce Commission, 1896-1914; Progressive candidate for U.S. Senator from Vermont, 1914.
-Died in Newport, Orleans County, Vt., July 8, 1921 (age 67 years, 272 days).
-Burial location unknown.
+Lawyer; Orleans County State's Attorney, 1882-86; member of Vermont state house of representatives from Newport, 1888; delegate to Republican National Convention from Vermont, 1896 (member, Credentials Committee); member, Interstate Commerce Commission, 1896-1914; Progressive candidate for U.S. Senator from Vermont, 1914.
+Died, from chronic peritonitis and acute pyelonephritis, in Newport, Orleans County, Vt., July 8, 1921 (age 67 years, 272 days).
+Interment at East Main Street Cemetery, Newport, Vt.

-Relatives: Son of John Azro Prouty and Hannah Barker (Lamb) Prouty (1834-1865); married, March 26, 1879, to Abbie D. Davis (born 1853); brother of George Herbert Prouty; half-uncle of Winston Lewis Prouty.
-See Prouty family of Vermont.
+Relatives: Son of John Azro Prouty and Hannah Barker (Lamb) Prouty; brother of George Herbert Prouty; married, March 26, 1879, to Abbie D. Davis; half-uncle of Winston Lewis Prouty; fourth cousin of Carlton Prouty.

 See also Find-A-Grave memorial

 Prouty, Charles Newton (1842-1916) — of Spencer, Worcester County, Mass.
 Born in Spencer, Worcester County, Mass., October 6, 1842.
-Son of Isaac Prouty (1798-1872) and Mary Ann (Newton) Prouty (1813-1875).
 Republican.
-Boot and shoe manufacturer; director, Spencer National Bank; member of Massachusetts state senate, 1907-08.
+Boot and shoe manufacturer; director, Spencer National Bank; member of Massachusetts state senate Fourth Worcester District, 1906-07.
 Member, Freemasons.
-Died in 1916 (age about 73 years).
-Burial location unknown.
+Died in Newport, Orleans County, Vt., January 18, 1916 (age 73 years, 104 days).
+Interment at Pine Grove Cemetery, Spencer, Mass.

-Relatives: Son of Isaac Prouty (1798-1872) and Mary Ann (Newton) Prouty (1813-1875); third cousin of John Azro Prouty; married, May 25, 1864, to Jane Azuba 'Jennie' Richardson.
-See Prouty family of Vermont.
+Relatives: Son of Isaac Prouty and Mary Ann (Newton) Prouty; married, May 25, 1864, to Jane Azuba 'Jennie' Richardson; third cousin of John Azro Prouty.

 Prouty, Cheney R. — of Indianola, Calhoun County, Tex.
 Born in Massachusetts.
-U.S. Collector of Customs, 1873-79.
+U.S. Collector of Customs, 1873-81.
 Burial location unknown.

 Prouty, George Herbert (1862-1918) — also known as George H. Prouty — of Newport, Orleans County, Vt.
 Born in Newport, Orleans County, Vt., March 4, 1862.
-Son of John Azro Prouty and Hannah Barker (Lamb) Prouty (1834-1865).
 Republican.
 Lumber business; member of Vermont state house of representatives, 1896-97; member of Vermont state senate, 1904; Lieutenant Governor of Vermont, 1906-08; Governor of Vermont, 1908-10; delegate to Republican National Convention from Vermont, 1916.
 Congregationalist.
 Killed when the car in which he was riding was hit by a train, in dense fog, at a grade crossing near Waterville, Quebec, August 19, 1918 (age 56 years, 168 days).
 Interment at East Main Street Cemetery, Newport, Vt.

-Relatives: Son of John Azro Prouty and Hannah Barker (Lamb) Prouty (1834-1865); brother of Charles Azro Prouty; married, December 1, 1890, to Henrietta 'Nettie' Allen (1865-1929); half-uncle of Winston Lewis Prouty.
-See Prouty family of Vermont.
+Relatives: Son of John Azro Prouty and Hannah Barker (Lamb) Prouty; brother of Charles Azro Prouty; married, December 1, 1890, to Henrietta 'Nettie' Allen; half-uncle of Winston Lewis Prouty; fourth cousin of Carlton Prouty.

 See also National Governors Association biography — Wikipedia article — Find-A-Grave memorial

 Prouty, John Azro (1826-1900) — also known as John A. Prouty — of Newport, Orleans County, Vt.
 Born in Newport, Orleans County, Vt., December 26, 1826.
-Son of Arnold Prouty (1796-1881) and Sarah (Adams) Prouty (1797-1881).
 Lumber and timber business; member of Vermont state house of representatives, 1858-59, 1884.
 Died in Newport, Orleans County, Vt., January 6, 1900 (age 73 years, 11 days).
 Burial location unknown.

-Relatives: Son of Arnold Prouty (1796-1881) and Sarah (Adams) Prouty (1797-1881); married, January 12, 1853, to Hannah Barker Lamb (1834-1865); married, March 11, 1868, to Sarah Hannah Wood (1834-1889); third cousin of Charles Newton Prouty; father of Charles Azro Prouty, George Herbert Prouty and Willard Robert Prouty; grandfather of Winston Lewis Prouty.
-See Prouty family of Vermont.
+Relatives: Son of Arnold Prouty and Sarah (Adams) Prouty; married, January 12, 1853, to Hannah Barker Lamb; married, March 11, 1868, to Sarah Hannah Wood; father of Charles Azro Prouty, George Herbert Prouty and Willard Robert Prouty; grandfather of Winston Lewis Prouty; third cousin of Charles Newton Prouty; third cousin once removed of Carlton Prouty.

 Prouty, S. S. — of Kansas.
 Republican.
 Delegate to Republican National Convention from Kansas, 1868.
 Burial location unknown.